 What Are Spiritual Technologies?

-These are scientifically validated processes that enable us to alter awareness.
+These are scientifically validated processes enabling us to explore and alter awareness.
 They are part of the heritage of ancient spiritual traditions.
 You can learn many of them by following the instructions in the article.
 Here’s a list of these processes.

 - The first tools we recommend are those that sharpen your critical thinking ability.
 Studying them provides a solid foundation for better decision-making.
 Logical and Rational Thinking Skills help you understand how logic and language work together to present arguments.
-Two companion tools provide a look at the arguments you’ll likely encounter in the subject of spirituality; 10 Common Logical Fallacies and Spiritual Axioms.
+Two companion tools look at the arguments you’ll likely encounter in spirituality; 10 Common Logical Fallacies and Spiritual Axioms.

-- Pejut, Reiki, Shiatsu are in the sixth set of natural healing modalities.
+- Pejut, Reiki, and Shiatsu are the sixth natural healing modalities.

-The natural progression of growth is a path of illumination, and it gives our inner work meaning and purpose.
-The result of this growth allows the inner self, the observer of our experience, to come forward in our presence.
+The natural progression of growth is a path of illumination, giving our inner work meaning and purpose.
+The result is growth, which allows the inner self, the observer of our experience, to come forward in our presence.